A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 If you are using Memory Track, you must put this command at the beginning of your code.
 Example: CALL rapMTInit See example projects: scores and scoresAdvanced |

-value = rapMTPresent | value is negative if no Memory Track is present.
+value = rapMTPresent | Value is negative if no Memory Track is present.
 If you are using memory track, make sure you have used rapMTInit |

-rapMTSave | saves the highscore table.
+rapMTSave | Saves the highscore table.
 Use it in combination with rapMTPresent and rapMTInit. |

 This will display a debug window detailing the main 68K registers and 16 user defined watch variables.
 It will also show a user defined string.